 Even if you’re great at comprehending new concepts, brute force memorization can be a part of the learning process that trips you up.
 That’s particularly true when it comes to learning a new language and especially when you’re trying to figure out how to memorize vocab.
 There is a seemingly endless list of vocabulary words to memorize, and many of us can barely recall what we had for lunch two days ago.

 But don’t let this discourage you; half the fun of learning lies in the challenge.
 Wondering how to memorize vocab more effectively?
-There are a number of strategies you can try to make memorizing vocab words a little easier.
+There are a number of strategies you can try to make the process a little easier.
 We’ve compiled a few of our favorites below.
 Happy learning!

 Choose Your Words Wisely